A common question among new parents is what’s the best seating option for a baby or toddler.

 Storage

-Boosters are much smaller and easier to store away than a regular high chair (and compared to folding high chairs).
+Boosters are much smaller and easier to store away.

 Age of Child